What matters operationally

 Traffic timing patterns

 Plan arrivals to avoid commuter peaks and school-run surges.
-Anticipate delays at major junctions and on approaches to the city centre.
-If a fixed lift booking exists, allow a buffer so minor incidents do not force a missed slot.
+If a fixed lift or bay booking exists, leave enough buffer that a minor incident does not force a missed slot.

 Central access constraints

-City-centre routes can include bus gates, pedestrianised stretches, height controls, one-way loops, and turn bans.
-These shape approach angles and may extend the last approach if a prohibited turn requires a longer loop.
+City-centre routes can include bus gates, pedestrianised sections, one-way loops and turn bans.
+These shape the last approach and can leave less time for unloading if ignored.

 Kerbside loading conditions